When not supporting technology needs in the K-12 industry, Jeremiah enjoys camping and spending time offline in the great outdoors.

 Keep in mind that at this point, given that the Dana and Dana Wireless are both over 10 years old at this point, it would be very unlikely to come across one that has a working rechargeable battery.
 I guess I just got lucky with mine, but I'm well aware that it may be on borrowed time.
 The reason I suspect this is that my Dana becomes a bit fussy about powering on sometimes, although it shows that the battery is nearly full, and the few times I messed with the built-in WiFi apps, there is an error about the WiFi card not responding, which to me indicates that the battery isn't able to supply enough current to power it up.
 However, everything works completely fine when plugged into a USB wall adapter or my PC, and even when using regular Alkaline batteries.

-The display is even easier on the eyes than the display on my Neo2, when I want to see more of my text on screen as I type.
-Don't expect color from the Dana, its pretty much black and white when you're working with text, or greyscale depending on what apps you load onto it.
+The display is even easier on the eyes than the display on my Neo2 when I want to see more of my text on screen as I type.
+Don't expect color from the Dana, it's pretty much black and white when you're working with text, or greyscale depending on what apps you load onto it.
 The contrast is fairly good and is also adjustable.

-For use in low light or a dark room, there is a backlight built-in, which can be activated and disabled by holding the ON/OFF button for 2 seconds.
+For use in low light or a dark room, there is a backlight built-in, which can be activated and disabled by holding the ON/OFF button for two seconds.
 Don't expect it to be very bright, as this is the typical green electroluminescent backlight that was common on Palm devices.
 It works for seeing and reading what you've written in the dark, but I find the green backlight to be inadequate unless where I'm writing is completely dark, so I tend to plug in a small USB lamp into the USB port on the rear of my Dana and adjust it so that it lights up the display, which is much brighter and easier to read, though it does put more drain on the battery, both the rechargeable and standard alkaline batteries.

 The keyboard is virtually the same as that of my Neo2.
 It feels like a real laptop keyboard, instead of the tiny chiclet keys that you'd find on a netbook, and have great tactile feedback.
 The only thing that I find awkward about it, like my Neo2's keyboard, is the fact that the Escape, or esc, key has been moved to the bottom of the keyboard, on the right of the space bar, and in its place resides the ON/OFF button, but actually it doesn't bother me terribly, it just feels awkward to reach down instead of up and over to cancel a menu or popup in that position.